Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 creates aDOMHistoryElement

-object for each operated element, containing rich details likexpath
+object for each operated element, containing rich details such asxpath

 andcss_selector

-.- Your task is to extract this XPath or CSS Selector after the Agent executes each step and store it as a step in your workflow, along with the operation type (
+.- Your task is to extract this XPath or CSS Selector after the agent executes each step and store it with the operation type (

 click